munishm/architecture-center/docs/ai-ml/architecture/ai-agents-at-scale.md

 # Dynamic AI Agents at scale pattern

-This architecture describes a multi-agent agentic solution, that allows dynamic selection of probable agents in a conversation out of a big universe of 100s of agents.
-The architecture explains the key challenges in building a dynamic inclusion agentic system, possible orchestration options and evaluating the system as it scales to 100s of agents.
+This architecture outlines a multi-agent solution that enables dynamic selection of relevant agents from a large pool of agents during a conversation.
+It addresses the main challenges of building a system that can flexibly include agents, explores orchestration strategies, and discusses considerations for scaling to hundreds of agents.

-This architecture applies Azure AI Foundry, Azure AI Search, Azure Open AI in Azure AI Foundry models, and other azure services to build a scalable agentic solution.
+The solution leverages Azure AI Foundry, Azure AI Search, Azure OpenAI within Foundry models, and other Azure services to support scalable agent-based interactions.

-The architecture is mostly valid for use-cases where there are many agents involved in open-ended conversations with the clients, and conversation domain is not fixed.
+This approach is best suited for scenarios involving numerous agents participating in open-ended client conversations, where the conversation domain is not predetermined.

 # Key Challenges

 ## Dynamic inclusion of agents

-Imagine that your organization has multiple domain specialized agents, and you want to build a single conversation AI which allows the clients to use any of these agents, without excatly being concerned about which agent is doing the work.
-In addition, there can be situations where more than one agent is being used in a single conversation (multi-intent scenario), for example - "Help me book a conference room in Yosemite floor, and inform the parking services that I may need 5 spots for customers meeting on 26th." - This use case could be using ConferenceBooking Agent, as well as the ParkingServiceAgent to do both works.
-Essentially, it's a simple problem to solve when the number of agents/tools is smaller (like under 20), and mostly [function calling](https://learn.microsoft.com/en-us/semantic-kernel/concepts/ai-services/chat-completion/function-calling/?pivots=programming-language-python) pattern does a good job.
+Imagine your organization has several domain-specific agents and you want to create a unified conversational AI that enables clients to interact with any of these agents, without needing to know which agent is handling which task.
+In some cases, multiple agents may be involved in a single conversation to address multi-intent requests.
+For example: “Help me book a conference room on the Yosemite floor, and notify parking services that I’ll need five spots for a customer meeting on the 26th.”
+This scenario would engage both the ConferenceBookingAgent and the ParkingServiceAgent.
+Managing agent selection is straightforward when the number of agents or tools is small (fewer than 20), and a [function calling](https://learn.microsoft.com/en-us/semantic-kernel/concepts/ai-services/chat-completion/function-calling/?pivots=programming-language-python) pattern is typically effective.
+However, as the number of agents increases, determining which agent or function to invoke in a conversation becomes a significant challenge.
-Choosing which particular function before adding in a conversation is one of the key challenges here, when the list of agents grow longer.

 ## Cost optimization